Second to the right, and then straight on till morning.

 Crying Wolf: It doesn't get very much attention, but since Fireflyer lies almost constantly (and he and Slightly treat it as a sort of game to see how tall his lies can get), it does mean that nobody's forewarned that the Roarers are in the area because nobody even pays attention to him — even the narrative gives no indication that he's not just making things up like usual.

 Embarrassing First Name: Turns out the twins are named Marmaduke and Binky.
 Subverted in that the twins themselves don't find the names embarrassing at all, but are just thrilled that they finally know their real names.

 Gender Bender: Tootles, for the entire book, after putting on his daughter's ballet dress to magically become young again.
 (He has no sons).
 In typical Neverland fashion, he quickly forgets his past life, including the fact that he was a guy in the first place, and becomes girlier even than Wendy.
 Things get pretty awkward when he decides, like every female character, that he wants to marry Peter.

 Love at First Sight: Fireflyer and Tinkerbell, sort of.
 Fireflyer is revealed to have developed a crush on Tinkerbell long before he even meets her, thanks to Sightly's stories about her, and it's his wish that eventually calls her back to life.

 Took a Level in Kindness: Bratty, vain Slightly became extremely sensitive during the time skip.
-It's possible to infer that he was softened out by misfortune, as Tootles was in the original; the book and play imply that he was taken down a peg or two after the boys left Neverland, and by the events of Peter Pan In Scarlethis wife has died, leaving him with no children.
+It's possible to infer that he was softened out by misfortune, as Tootles was in the original; the book and play imply that he was taken down a peg or two after the boys left Neverland (this is made explicit in the novel, which states that he gets put into the bottom set at school while the others do all right) and by the events of Peter Pan In Scarlethis wife has died, leaving him with no children.